ocstringham/oliverstringham/content/publications/_index.md

 ---
-title: Publications
+title: Research Publications
 description: |
   My publications and reports, each linked with accompanying PDFs, preprints, and/or news pieces.
+See my [CV](../resume-cv/#cv) for full list of publications and see [here](/research) for  my Research Themes.
 author: "Oliver C. Stringham"
 show_post_thumbnail: true
 thumbnail_left: true # for list-sidebar only